Koenvh1/ets2-local-radio/README.md

 If you use a different firewall that Windows Firewall, then please allow incoming connections on port 8330.
 You can test whether the firewall is the issue by going to [http://localhost:8330](http://localhost:8330), if that works, it is most likely a firewall issue.
-Add ETS2 Local Radio server and/or incoming port 8330 (TCP) to the exceptions list (see your firewall's manual how to do that), or just use [http://localhost:8330](http://localhost:8330).
+Add ETS2 Local Radio server and/or incoming port 8330 (TCP) to the exceptions list (consult your firewall's manual how to do that), or just use [http://localhost:8330](http://localhost:8330).

 If it does not work on localhost either, then please try changing the default port in the `settings.json` file.